+If Huzayfa sells the retail shop 3 years later and uses the £60,000 proceeds to repay some of the borrowings.
+The remaining borrowings will be for the purpose of the residential flat – this is the only property remaining in the business.
+Interest on those borrowings will then be restricted.

+If Huzayfa retains both parts of the property but has enough (say £50,000) to repay some of the loan, the repayment reduces the total loan to £70,000.
+The interest on the £70,000 is apportioned in accordance with the relative original costs of the two parts of the building.
+The repayment could not be deemed to relate to an element of the loan referable to the residential property only.

-Example 2
+Example 3

 Andy owns a building which includes both residential and office accommodation.
 The central heating system throughout the building has been causing problems so Andy takes out a loan of £10,000 to have much of the pipework replaced.
 His annual loan payments include interest of £800.

 To decide how much of the mortgage interest is subject to the restrictions applying to a ‘dwelling-related loan’, Andy compares the floor areas of the commercial and residential parts of the building.
 The residential parts make up 40% of the whole floor area of the building, so he applies that proportion to the annual interest costs to arrive at a figure of £320 to which the finance cost restrictions apply.

-Andy may deduct the balance of £480 from his property rental income as part of the calculation to arrive at his taxable rental profit.
+Andy may deduct the balance of £480 from his property rental income, as part of the calculation, to arrive at his taxable rental profit.

-Example 3
+Example 4

 Amanda inherits a rental property which consists of several self-contained small office premises.
-The property is dilapidated and not generating as much income as she would like, so she decides to convert some of the office space into a one-bedroom rental flat while upgrading the remaining office premises.
+The property is dilapidated and not generating as much income as she would like.
+She decides to convert some of the office space into a one-bedroom rental flat and upgrade the remaining office premises.
 She borrows £80,000 to do the work.
-Of that, she uses £70,000 for the flat conversion work, and £10,000 to develop some of the office space into an open-plan co-working hub which she intends to let to young entrepreneurs.
+Of that, she uses £70,000 for the flat conversion, and £10,000 to upgrade the office space.
 Her annual mortgage payments include interest of £3,000.

 To decide how much of the mortgage interest is subject to the restrictions applying to a ‘dwelling-related loan’, Amanda multiplies the interest cost of £3,000 by 0.875 (the amount spent on the flat as a proportion of the whole loan).
 This gives a figure of £2,625 to which the finance cost restrictions apply.
 See below for how the restriction calculations work.

-Amanda may deduct the balance of £375 mortgage interest from her property rental income as part of the calculation to arrive at her taxable rental profit.
+Amanda may deduct the balance of £375 from her property rental income, as part of the calculation, to arrive at her taxable rental profit.

-Example 4
+Example 5

 Plush Properties LLP carries on a large property rental business with a substantial number of both residential and commercial properties.
 From time to time it takes out loans to acquire new properties or to fund specific work needed on particular properties.
-It calculates the finance cost restriction for those loans using one or other of the methods in Examples 1 to 3 above.
+It calculates the finance cost restriction for those loans using one of the methods in examples 1 to 3 above.

 It also has a revolving overdraft facility with its bank, which it draws on from time to time to fund general working capital costs for the property business as a whole.
-To decide how much of the overdraft interest is subject to the ‘dwelling-related loan’ restrictions, Plush Properties LLP compares the rents received from the residential properties with the rents received from the commercial properties.
-30% of the rent is from residential properties, so Plush applies that proportion to the overdraft interest for the year.
+To decide how much of the overdraft interest is subject to the ‘dwelling-related loan’ restrictions, Plush Properties LLP compares the rents received from the residential properties against those from the commercial properties.
+30% of the rent is from residential properties, so Plush Properties LLP applies the ‘dwelling-related loan’ restriction to that proportion of the overdraft interest for the year.